asen/smg/docs/index.md

 during the respective interval run (also see the next section on pre\_fetch and run trees).
 All per-interval runs execute in their own separate thread pool, so that e.g. slow hourly commands do not interfere too much with fast every-minute commands.
+Aggregate RRD object updates happen after all regular rrd objects have been updated, at the end of the interval run.

 There are two ways this can work: